SNUGNSS/snugnss.github.io/content/authors/Youngmin-Han/_index.md

 ---
 # Display name
-title: Junwon Song
+title: Youngmin Han

 # Full Name (for SEO)
-first_name: Junwon
+first_name: Youngmin
-last_name: Song
+last_name: Han
-grad_year: 2024
+grad_year: 2012

 # Is this the primary user of the site?
 superuser: false